Petra Kvitová

 Kvitová first gained notice by defeating then-world No. 1 Dinara Safina in the third round of the 2009 US Open.
 This was followed by her first major semifinal appearance at the 2010 Wimbledon Championships.
-Then, during her breakthrough season in 2011, Kvitová won her first major title at Wimbledon over Maria Sharapova in the final, and becoming the first player of either gender born in the 1990s to win a major.
+Then, during her breakthrough season in 2011, Kvitová won her first major title at Wimbledon over Maria Sharapova in the final, becoming the first player of either gender born in the 1990s to win a major.
 At the end of the season, she won the WTA Championships on her debut.
-She also helped lead the Czech Republic to victory in the Fed Cup that same year, making it the Czech Republic's first such title as an independent nation.
+She also led the Czech Republic to victory in the Fed Cup that same year, the country's first such title as an independent nation.

 In 2012, Kvitová reached the semifinals of the Australian and French Opens, and was crowned the US Open Series champion.
 That same year, she also won the Hopman Cup alongside Tomáš Berdych.
 In 2014, she won her second major title at Wimbledon, defeating Eugenie Bouchard in the final.
 In 2015, Kvitová completed the feat of reaching at least the quarterfinals of all four majors after her quarterfinal debut at the US Open.
 In 2016, she won the WTA Elite Trophy on her debut, thus becoming the first player ever to win both categories of year-end championships on debut.

+Kvitová was sidelined with injury in the first-half of 2017 following a knife attack during the off-season in 2016.
 In 2019, she reached her first major final in almost five years, at the Australian Open, finishing runner-up to Naomi Osaka.
+She retired from the sport in 2025.

 Early life

-Petra Kvitová was born to Jiří Kvita, a mayor and former school teacher, and Pavla Kvitová in Bílovec, Moravian-Silesian Region, Czechoslovakia (now Czech Republic).
-She has two elder brothers, Jiří Jr., an engineer, and Libor, a school teacher.
+Petra Kvitová was born to Jiří Kvita, a mayor and former school teacher, and Pavla Kvitová in Bílovec, Czechoslovakia (now Czech Republic).
+She has two elder brothers.
 Her father Jiří introduced her to tennis.
 During her childhood, she admired Czech American player Martina Navratilova.
 Kvitová trained in her Moravian hometown, Fulnek, until the age of 16, and was then encouraged by an instructor to pursue a professional career in tennis.
-She was coached by David Kotyza, from November 2008 till January 2016.
+She was coached by David Kotyza from November 2008 until January 2016.